ishine/MaAI/readme/vap_mc.md

 ## 📚 Papers and References

-When publishing results using this repository, please cite the following paper. 🙏
+When publishing results using this model, please cite the following paper. 🙏

 Koji Inoue, Yuki Okafuji, Jun Baba, Yoshiki Ohira, Katsuya Hyodo, Tatsuya Kawahara<br>
 __A Noise-Robust Turn-Taking System for Real-World Dialogue Robots: A Field Experiment__<br>